 “They are not my orders, Eyan—they are orders from The Mother, and I am nothing but a messenger.
 Even still, you should watch your forked tongue.
 Come tomorrow, I’ll finally be a citizen, same as you.”

 “Oh, congratulations!”
 This time, it was the voice of a young man that rang out—not a robust woman, as Kanna was beginning to be able to tell—and as he tipped his head in a bow, his face emerged from the group of shadows at the back of the cabin.
-Kanna instantly recognized his face.
+Kanna instantly recognized him.

 “Parama Shakka?”
 Kanna blurted out.

 She didn’t seem to be the only one who was bewildered, however.
-Though he had been sitting close to the engineer the whole time, the woman had not paid him any attention until that moment, and as the faint light filtering in from the cracks in the door finally hit his face, she was squinting hard with sudden interest.
+Though he had been sitting close to the engineer the whole time, the woman had not paid him any attention until that moment, and as the faint light filtering in from the cracks in the door finally colored his eyes, she was squinting hard with sudden interest.
 The engineer tilted her head to and fro, as if she were trying to make out his features from every angle.
-She leaned towards him, but when a pair of protective arms came up from behind and tried to pull him back into the shadows, the engineer grabbed him by the neck of his robes and yanked him roughly.
+She leaned closer, but when a pair of protective arms came up from behind and tried to pull him back into the shadows, the engineer grabbed him by the neck of his robes and yanked him roughly.

 “What the hell are you doing in a military truck, boy?” she shouted in his face.
 She reached for the baton at her belt loop.
 “You know what?
 I don’t even care.
 Give me back what you took from me or I’m shoving this baton straight into your teeth!”